Vicondrus/vicondrus.github.io/_pages/about.md

   I am fascinated by the newest advancements in AI.
 Currently, I am interested in leveraging generative models for enhancing and personalizing education.
 Our latest projects involve exercise generation and validation using LLMs and benchmarking their computational thinking capabilities.

-  Before life at MPI, I have previously worked as a Data Scientist for a startup.
+  Before life at MPI, I have worked as a Data Scientist for a startup.